.......location: .Mt. Washington, CA

 The site is located in the Mt.
 Washington Specific Plan, which has more stringent zoning regulations and a much more involved building approval process then a typical hillside lot.

-Since the addition is significantly larger then the existing house, we created a separation between them, so that they wouldn’t compete.
+Since the addition is significantly larger than the existing house, we created a separation between them, so that they wouldn’t compete.
 The area between the house and addition is connected by an inconspicuous flat roof, which is comprised of a hall, bathroom and bedroom with large windows that look out onto a private court.

 The ground level of the addition consists of an office, den, and double-height living room.
 In the office, a large built-in desk faces a panoramic window, which looks out to the rear yard and valley beyond.
 A maple built-in sitting area in the den integrates with the fireplace, creating a cozy reading nook.
 Adjacent to the den is the living room, which has high sculptural ceilings with large northern facing windows that bring soft light into the space from above.
 The living room is connected to the rear yard by a series of large stacking doors that can be fully opened to create a seamless transition to a covered patio and the yard beyond.
 The living room floor is polished concrete which extends to the patio, blurring the lines between the interior and exterior space.